nevindabrah/nevindabrah/README.md

 ### 🌍 About Me

 Fascinated by applying technology to problems real people actually face.
-Growing up in Africa, I saw firsthand how tech solutions, implemented properly, can change lives.
-That's what pulls me toward building things that solve real problems, not just interesting ones.

-🎓 Completed CodePath's Technical Interview Prep: Intermediate, Summer 2026 Cohort
+Growing up in Africa, I saw firsthand how tech solutions, implemented properly, can change lives, and that's what pulls me toward building things that solve real problems, not just interesting ones.
+I've sharpened that with hands-on prep like CodePath's Technical Interview Prep (Intermediate, Summer 2026), but most of what I know comes from just building.

 🏃 Fun fact: finalist in Ghana's Fastest Human U10